-I am not sure why it is hard for parents to have compassion for our kids but I know it was hard for Deedee and me when we began our parenting journey.
+I am not sure why it is hard for parents to have compassion for their kids but I know it was hard for me when the parenting journey began.
 Is it difficult because:

 - we feel our kids reflect on us